Board of Directors

-As the Executive Committee of the APRUO, the Administrative Committee (AC) oversees the business of the Association and manages its ongoing projects, policies, finances, and membership.
-The Committee consists of ten members, as well as the past President, and it elects from its ranks the Society’s officers: President, Vice-President, Secretary, and Treasurer.
-The other members of the AC are assigned specific areas of responsibility related to the Association’s current priorities.
+As the Executive Committee of the APRUO, the Board of Directors (Board) oversees the business of the Association and manages its ongoing projects, policies, finances, and membership.
+The Board consists of ten members, as well as the past President, and it elects from its ranks the Society’s officers: President, Vice-President, Secretary, and Treasurer.
+The other members of the Board are assigned specific areas of responsibility related to the Association’s current priorities.

-The AC reports on its work to the Association’s membership at the Annual General Meeting, usually held in late May.
-We welcome volunteers who wish to serve on the AC or help organize Association activities.
+The Board reports on its work to the Association’s membership at the Annual General Meeting, usually held in late May.
+We welcome volunteers who wish to serve on the Board or help organize Association activities.

-The current members of the CA, with their photos, are listed below.
-For information about committee members, click on the grey “eye” icon below the individual’s photo.
-To contact a committee member, click on the mail icon, which will open a form for you to submit your message.
+The current members of the Board, with their photos, are listed below.
+For information about committee members, click on the “eye” icon to the right of the person’s name.
+To contact a committee member, click on the "envelope" icon, also to the right of the person's name, which will open a form for you to submit your message.

 Douglas Angus,until his retirement in June 2016, was a Full Professor in the Telfer School of Management with expertise in health economics and health policy.
 He was the Director of the PhD Program in Population Health from 2003 to 2010.
 Previously, he was Vice Dean and Associate Dean in the School from 1999-2002, and Director of the MHA Program from 1997-2001.
 From 2001 until 2007, Professor Angus also served as a member of the University of Ottawa’s Board of Governors.